Why Adalo Works for Building a Local Marketplace App

 True Mobile-Native Apps Without Compromise

-OfferUp's success stems from its mobile-first strategy, and Adalo is the only major no-code platform that publishes authentic native iOS and Android apps alongside responsive web versions.
+OfferUp's success stems from its mobile-first strategy, and Adalo is the only major visual app builder that publishes authentic native iOS and Android apps alongside responsive web versions.
 Unlike web-app builders that wrap mobile sites in containers, Adalo creates genuine mobile experiences that users expect.

 Proven Template Accelerates Your Launch